Students’ Well-Being: How Educators Can Make a Difference

 Stephanie Wood-Garnett, EdD, Vice President of Policy to Practice, Alliance for Excellent Education

-Join the Alliance for Excellent Education and the Organisation for Economic Co-operation and Development (OECD) for a presentation and discussion of a new report from the OECD.
+On June 6, 2017 the Alliance for Excellent Education and the Organisation for Economic Co-operation and Development (OECD) gave a presentation and discussion of a new report from the OECD.

 Students’ Well-Being: PISA 2015 Results analyzes for the first time students’ motivation to perform well in school, their relationships with peers and teachers, their home life, and how they spend their time outside of school.
 The findings are based on a survey of 540,000 students in seventy-two participating countries and economies who also completed the main OECD 2015 PISA (Programme for International Student Assessment) test on science, mathematics, and reading.